tdwg/website/about/executive/nominations/index.md

 ### Regional Representative for Europe

 [Responsibilities](/about/executive/responsibilities/#regional-representatives)
 <!-- Term: 2025-2026 -->

-#### Nominee Rep for Eu: Laurence Livermore - The Natural History Museum, London
+#### Nominee: Laurence Livermore - The Natural History Museum, London

 **Background**
 : I am passionate about open data and increasing collaboration and community building to enable better data mobilisation from natural history collections.
 I have been working on community projects in Europe for over ten years, including two iterations of the EC-funded SYNTHESYS projects, ICEDIG, DiSSCo Prepare and Mobilise projects.
 Recently, this has included the proposal writing and leading the collaborative development of [Specimen Data Refinery platform](https://github.com/DiSSCo/SDR) in SYNTHESYS+ and the managing the creation of Digitisation Guides for [DiSSCo Prepare](https://dissco.github.io/).
 : I am an active participant in SPNHC and CETAF (especially the Digitisation Working Group), and intend to remain active during my potential tenure.
 I have extensive experience of collaboration outside of Europe, including delivering e-taxonomy training in four continents, delivering a GBIF BID workshop in Jamaica, and digitisation of Malaysian collections as part of national digitisation initiative.
 I attended my first TDWG conference in 2014 ([slides](https://doi.org/10.6084/m9.figshare.1219251.v1)), and have attended all in-person European conferences since ([2019](https://doi.org/10.6084/m9.figshare.10024715.v1) and [2022](https://doi.org/10.6084/m9.figshare.21312345.v1)).
 Both myself and my digitisation team use TDWG standards on a day-to-day basis in our projects and are keen to give more user feedback on implementation and use.